LowerTriangularMatrices

 julia> L[2, 1] = 0 # valid index0

 Higher dimensional LowerTriangularArray can be indexed with multidimensional array indices like most other arrays types.
-Both the single index and the double index for the lower triangle work as shown here
+Both the vector index and the matrix index for the lower triangle work as shown here

 The setindex! functionality follows accordingly.